Secondary (English Medium) PGDE

 What is special about this course?

-The course is offered in partnership with Argyll and Bute, Comhairle nan Eilean Siar, Highland, Moray, Orkney Islands and Shetland Islands councils, each working with the university through their local campus.
-The programme is also offered in partnership with Scottish Borders council, with applicants based in the Borders registered through Inverness College UHI.
+The course is offered in partnership with Argyll and Bute, Comhairle nan Eilean Siar, Highland, Moray, Orkney Islands, Perth and Kinross, and Shetland Islands Councils, each working with the university through their local campus.
+The course is also offered in partnership with Aberdeen City and Scottish Borders councils, with applicants based in the Borders registered through UHI Inverness.

 - Chemistry and Science*** (code: X3CS)